Notshreyasrbhat/Notshreyasrbhat/README.md

 - Extracts product name, price, and URL for comparison
 - Filters results by price, category, and vendor for quick access to best deals
 - Provides real-time updates and highlights price drops
-- Designed for scalability to include multiple e-commerce sources in the future
-- Can be extended with notifications for new deals or discounts
 [GitHub](https://github.com/Notshreyasrbhat/CheapSeek)

 ---